GaloisInc/saw-script/doc/manual/manual.md

 verification as described later).

-The process of verification checks all user-specified postconditions, but also checks that the safety condition (as referred to by `$safety` in `*_symexec`) is valid, and therefore that symbolic execution is always well defined (under the supplied pre-conditions).
+The process of verification checks all user-specified postconditions, and also checks that the safety condition (as referred to by `$safety` in `*_symexec`) is valid, and therefore that symbolic execution is always well defined (under the supplied pre-conditions).